pip-services/pip-services-docs/content/en/net/commons/data/any_value.md

 > `public` bool EqualsAs/<T/>(object obj)

 - **obj**: object - the args to be compared with.
-- **returns**: any - true when objects are equal and false otherwise.
+- **returns**: object - true when objects are equal and false otherwise.

 #### GetAsArray